Skip to Main Content

 From the navigation bar of the Library’s website, hover over Your Account and click on View Your Library Account.
 Accessing your account is as simple as logging in with your MSM email credentials.
 In your account page, you can view your borrowed items, your hold requests, etc.

 Copyright and AI use guidelines are constantly evolving as these technologies shift and their uses expand.
-This Library guide to copyright and AI offers some helpful information and links.
+Our copyright information and AI resources pages offer some helpful information and links.
 Please also refer to MSM’s policies regarding the use of generative AI.

 The Library provides access to thousands of digital resources (for free) to you and your students.